BIOLOGY AND MEDICINE

 - Diving physiology and behavior of emperor penguins.

-- Monitoring the effects of tourism and environmental variability on Adélie penguins at Palmer Station, Antarctica.
+- Monitoring the human impact and environmental variability on Adélie penguins at Palmer Station, Antarctica.

 - Interactive effects of ultraviolet radiation and vertical mixing on phytoplankton and bacterial productivity of Ross Sea Phaeocystis bloom.

-- Ultraviolet-radiation-induced changes in the patterns of production and biochemical composition of antarctic marine phytoplankton.
+- Ultraviolet-radiation-induced changes in the patterns of production and composition of biochemical compounds in antarctic marine phytoplankton.

 - Comparative and quantitative studies of protistan molecular ecology and physiology in coastal antarctic waters.